 1.44Genvid Toolbox Documentation

-The Genvid SDK is for creating and running massive interactive live events, or MILEs, enabling complex and meaningful interactive livestreams with huge audiences on any video-capable connected device.
+The Genvid MILE SDK is for creating and running massively interactive live events, or MILEs, enabling complex and meaningful interactive livestreams with huge audiences on any video-capable connected device.
 We have created a simple-to-use middleware, flexible enough to run on any streaming platform and infrastructure.

-How much does the Genvid SDK cost to use?
+How much does the Genvid MILE SDK cost to use?

 This depends on your needs and required number of users.
 There is typically a low flat fee of cents per unique user, though there is also the possibility of tailoring a business model to your needs.
 Please get in touch with the Genvid team to discuss the details via our support page.

-How difficult is it to integrate the Genvid SDK?
+How difficult is it to integrate the Genvid MILE SDK?